pha4ge/pipeline-resources/docs/mpxv-bioinfo-solutions.md

 ## Submission of sequence data to international accessible databases
 - [Sample Metadata Specifications](https://sprcdn-assets.sprinklr.com/1652/133486a8-9b49-4461-a0d7-211c140947cc-562840094.pdf)
-- Preparation and/or Submission of Samples:
+- Preparation and/or Submission of Samples
     - Terra_2_NCBI workflow (only SRA/BioSample at the moment) for programmatic submission of raw read data analysed on Terra to SRA and BioSample
     - [NCBI guide to submit consensus sequences using BankIt](https://www.ncbi.nlm.nih.gov/genbank/monkeypox_submission/)
 - Assess Data Quality Prior to Submission